- MEMBERS LOGIN

 Youth Support Worker

 Ashley began working with youth five years ago, doing outreach work, aftercare casework and running programs in high schools such as LoveBites.
 Ashley is passionate about providing youth with new opportunities and skills.
 In her words, “I love being a youth worker and I can’t see myself doing anything else.”
-Ashley is holding a photo of herself at age 5, reading a book to a childhood dog of mine.
-Dogs were a huge part of my childhood and still are a big part of my life today – I love them and all animals!!
+Ashley is holding a photo of herself at age 5, reading a book to a childhood dog of hers.
+Dogs were a huge part of her childhood and still are a big part of her life today – She loves them and all animals!!

 Fundraising Communications Coordinator